johnstarr-ling/gris-toolkit/src/README.md

 which will replace the `OLD_COLOR` with the `NEW_COLOR` in the `CANVAS_FILE`.

 Note that this script can only replace one color at a time and is intended for quick testing of colors.
-To replace many colors, I encourage you to generate new sets of canvas objects using `canvas.py`.
+To replace many colors simultaneously, I encourage you to generate new sets of canvas objects using `canvas.py`.
 Depending on the situation, it may be easier to simply use the `Ctrl+F` shortcut on PC Ibex to `Replace All` instances of one color string with another.